datavis-tech/reactive-model/README.md

 Adds the given set of reactive functions to the data dependency graph.
 In the `options` object:

  * keys are output property names
- * values are arrays where:
+ * values are arrays where
-   * all elements except the last one are input property names
+   * all elements except the last one are input property names, and
-   * the last element is the reactive function callback
+   * the last element is the reactive function callback.

-For example, here is an invocation of `react` that sets the `b` property to be `a + 1`:
+Here is an example invocation of `react` that sets the `b` property to be `a + 1` whenever `a` changes:

 ```javascript
 model.react({